juan-castrillon/self-learning-notes/Linux/Text.md

 grep -C 3 "^some_pattern$" file #Returns 3 lines(before and after) of context and the one that matches grep -e "^some_pattern$" -e "some_other" file #Multiple patterns
 ```

+> `strings` can be used to extract strings from binaries as well